TheKontinua/readers/README.md

 - Change password
 - Request endorsements from existing mentors

-Things a mentor needs to be able to do:
+Things a Mentor needs to be able to do:

 - Everything a Newbie can do
 - Download a PDF of a quiz for a particular chapter in a particular language